 Throughout 2019 and into 2020 the church continued to grow, especially administratively through the gifts of Krista Stone, who came on as the administrative assistant.
 We also added 2 deacons to our list of officers, Aaron Broad and Chris Ross.

 However, 2020 was a difficult year for All Saints as it was for everyone.
 We were among the first churches locally that had to cancel in-person worship and meet online due to the COVID exposure of our entire staff, Session, and Diaconate.
 The same week of the exposure our host, Lipscomb Elementary, canceled classes and asked us to vacate.

 We met for Sunday morning worship online via Zoom until we were able to gather in person again the first Sunday in June.
 Our sister congregation in Franklin, Christ Community Church, permitted us to meet on Sunday mornings using their event center.
 We did so until the First Sunday of Advent, 2020, when we were able once again to meet at Lipscomb Elementary.

 After the many disruptions to our meeting locations due to Covid-19 in 2020, we settled in at the Fifty Forward Martin Center in Brentwood in March of 2021.
 This new space has been a great blessing and continues to meet all our needs and provide us with opportunities for growth.

-In late 2020 our administrative assistant, Krista Stone, moved to Florida and Robin Davis stepped in as the interim church administrator.
-We are incredibly thankful for her service as during a time of transition in All Saints.
+In late 2020 our administrative assistant, Krista Stone, moved to Florida.
 In February 2021 we hired Sarah Patteson as our permanent administrative assistant for All Saints Presbyterian Church.

 In September of 2020 we began meeting on Wednesday evenings for midweek prayer and devotion at Granny White Park before moving our meeting location to the Martin Center in late 2021.
-We also were able to add a 5-8th Grade Sunday School class to our Sunday School roster.
+We also were able to add a 5-8th Grade Sunday School class to our Sunday School schedule.